fraunhoferhhi/xpsnr/README.md

 `git clone https://git.ffmpeg.org/ffmpeg.git ffmpeg`

+Alternatively, you may download the latest release as a zip archive from https://github.com/FFmpeg/FFmpeg/releases and unpack it.
+Note that you may need to rename the upper-level directory to `ffmpeg`.
 Then, you need to copy the files inside the `libavfilter` directory of this source distribution into FFmpeg's `libavfilter` directory: